awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.Waitevents.md

 **Timeout:VacuumDelay**
 A process is waiting in a cost\-based vacuum delay point\.

-For a complete list of PostgreSQL wait events, see [PostgreSQL wait\-event table](https://www.postgresql.org/docs/10/static/monitoring-stats.html#WAIT-EVENT-TABLE) in the PostgreSQL documentation\.
+For a complete list of PostgreSQL wait events, see [The Statistics Collector > Wait Event tables](https://www.postgresql.org/docs/current/monitoring-stats.html#WAIT-EVENT-TABLE) in the PostgreSQL documentation\.